 1960: First televised presidential debate

-Televised presidential debates feel like a normal component of every United States election cycle, but it wasn’t standard until the 1960 election between Sen. John F. Kennedy and Vice President Richard Nixon.
-Television audiences who watched the Kennedy/Nixon debate recalled the confident and attractive Kennedy on the television screen while Nixon came across as nervous and sweaty.
-Conversely, listeners on the radio believed that Nixon won the debate.
+Televised presidential debates are a standard component of every United States election cycle.
+Still, it wasn't common until the 1960 election between Sen. John F. Kennedy and Vice President Richard Nixon.
+Television audiences who watched the Kennedy/Nixon debate recalled the confident and attractive Kennedy on the television screen, while Nixon came across as nervous and sweaty.
+Conversely, many listeners on the radio believed that Nixon won the debate.

 1960: First animated show for primetime

-Televised animation was considered to be a kid-focused genre, but “The Flintstones” challenged preconceptions when it became the first animated show to hold a primetime slot.
-Produced by Hanna-Barbera, the show had a standard sitcom structure, while featuring the high-concept juxtaposition of modern everyday problems with a Stone Age setting.
-The success of “The Flintstones” was succeeded by “The Simpsons” decades later.
+Many considered televised animation a kid-focused genre, but "The Flintstones" challenged preconceptions when it became the first animated show to hold a primetime slot.
+Produced by Hanna-Barbera, the show had a standard sitcom structure while featuring the high-concept juxtaposition of modern everyday problems with a Stone Age setting.
+The success of "The Flintstones" was succeeded by "The Simpsons" decades later.

 1962: First televised tour of the White House